-When cleaning your home, why not do it in such a way that'll keep your home cleaner with less effort?
+When cleaning your home, you can do it in such a way that it will stay cleaner longer and with less effort.

-Here are 7 ways to keep your house spring-clean fresh all year long:
+Here are seven ways to keep your house spring-clean fresh all year long:

 #1 Use Humidity to Defy Dust

 Low humidity levels cause static electricity.
-Not only does static attract dust, it makes the dust stick, so it’s difficult to remove.
+Static not only attracts dust, but also makes the dust stick.
+And that makes it difficult to remove.
 High humidity causes problems, too.
 It’s an ideal environment for dust mites.
 These microscopic critters are a double threat: They’re a common allergen, and they contribute to dust production.
-There are as many as 19,000 dust mites in half a teaspoon of house dust, according to the American College of Allergy, Asthma, and Immunology.
+Roughly four our of five homes in the United States have dust mite allergens in at least one bed, according to the American Lung Association.
 Yuck!

 #2 Apply a Car Product to Keep Shower Doors Scum-Free